F1L1P0/Store/README.md

-# This is my application where I am trying to learn use redux-toolkit and router
+# This is my application where I am trying to learn redux-toolkit and router